Who Is it at Fault for a Lane Change Collision?

 California vehicle law prohibits drivers from making unsafe lane changes.
-According to this law, drivers can move left to right or turn from the main roadway when they are safe to do so and after signaling to other cars.
+According to this law, drivers can move left to right or turn from the main roadway when it’s safe to do so and after signaling their intentions to other cars.
 Drivers are required to signal at least 100 feet before turning left or right.

 No driver can suddenly stop or reduce the speed of their vehicle without first giving a signal.
 If a driver cannot use the turn signals in their vehicle, they should use the appropriate hand signals to indicate when they are changing lanes left or right or when they are stopping or decelerating the speed of their vehicle.

 A collision might occur if a driver underestimates the space between two vehicles.
-If a driver fails to merge properly on a roadway after stopping or yielding, they can collide with another vehicle.
+If the driver fails to merge properly on a roadway after stopping or yielding, they can collide with another vehicle.

 - Merging too slowly onto a lane compared to ongoing traffic